 IVL has embraced the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for its financial and non-financial evaluations.
 We have also considered the IEA’s STEPS and SDS scenarios for financial analysis by using the internal carbon price as a parameter to quantify monetary impacts if a carbon tax is imposed in OECD and non-OECD countries, and conducted stress-testing analysis to anticipate the impacts on production, EBITDA, and revenue as part of our risk management process.

-We ensure that our products present no risk to human health and the environment when used as intended, and generate value by identifying opportunities to reduce resource and material consumption, in addition to their eco-impact through Life Cycle Assessments (LCAs).
-In 2021, we achieved 46% global Life Cycle Assessments (LCA) coverage by production volume.
+At IVL, we utilize two methodologies, the Life Cycle Assessment (LCA) and Portfolio Sustainability Assessment (PSA) to evaluate the ESG impact of our products.
+These methods enable us to achieve sustainable competitiveness by ensuring our products meet customer requirements while leaving a positive impacts.
+Both approaches are valuable tools for assessing sustainability and together, they provide a more comprehensive understanding of the sustainability impact of our products.
+In 2022, We achieved 32.78% Global coverage by production volume.
 The ongoing LCA helps us evaluate the environmental impacts of our products in compliance with ISO 14040/44:2006.
 We conducted an assessment in order to understand the sensitivity of the price of carbon on our business, and are taking further taking steps to study and implement a policy to embed the internal cost of carbon in our operations including M&A decisions.

 Despite the overwhelming scientific consensus and widespread recognition of the threat, the actions required are substantial and require actions from the individual, organizational, national and transnational levels.
 Therefore, dealing with climate change should be a serious priority and should not be ignored.